sensu/sensu-docs/content/sensu-go/6.1/sensuctl/environment-variables.md

 SENSU_INSECURE_SKIP_TLS_VERIFY   Boolean value that can be set to skip TLS verification
 {{< /code >}}

-These examples demonstrate how to use sensuctl to export and set environment variables:
+These examples demonstrate how to use sensuctl to export and set environment variables and configure your shell:

 {{< language-toggle >}}